Protesters Start 'We Won't Pay' Movement In Greece

 Europe's latest financial trouble is at the top of NPR's business news.

-Professor ARISTIDES HATZIS (University of Athens): Sixty percent, 60 percent of Greeks do not pay taxes.
+ARISTIDES HATZIS: Sixty percent, 60 percent of Greeks do not pay taxes.
 Of course, someone is going to pay for this - for the tolls, for the taxes, for the deficit, for everything.

 KAKISSIS: Hatzis says Greeks don't pay taxes because they don't trust their institutions.